Get started with Shape today!

 For instance, with Google Apps integration, you can sync contacts, emails, and calendar events directly with Zoho CRM, ensuring all client interactions are recorded and easily accessible.
 Likewise, integrating with Mailchimp helps in executing targeted email marketing campaigns, ensuring that clients stay informed about new policies or updates.

 However, all these versatility and robust features would lose their impact if the insurance CRM software isn't backed by solid security measures.
 Therefore, Zoho CRM doesn't compromise on data security.
-The CRM incorporates security measures and adheres to various regulations like GDPR, ISO/IEC 27017 CCPA and CSA to ensure that your data remains protected at all times.
+The insurance CRM incorporates security measures and adheres to various regulations like GDPR, ISO/IEC 27017 CCPA and CSA to ensure that your data remains protected at all times.
 This commitment to data protection proves Zoho CRM's adaptability to different regulatory environments, tying together its versatile feature set with a strong emphasis on safety.

 Zoho also brings affordability to the table with free CRM software for up to 3 users. its subscription plans designed to cater to various needs and budgets.
 With options like Standard, Professional, Enterprise, and Ultimate plans at $12, $20, $35, and $45 per month, respectively, it is the most affordable CRM on this list.
 Even better, they offer a trial for all their plans, allowing you to fully explore the capabilities of the CRM before making a commitment.